foolin/golem-lang/README.md

 embedded inside a Go program, similar to how Lua is designed to be embedded inside a C program.

-Golem aims to combine the concurrency system of Go with the embeddability of Lua, while borrowing many good ideas from other scripting languages like Python and Javascript.
+Golem combines the concurrency system of Go with the embeddability of Lua, while borrowing many ideas from other scripting languages like Python and Javascript.

 **Golem is currently in alpha.
 Its not yet ready for production use.**